Borders-None/lessons-2020-autumn-advanced/advanced_15_HTTP_API/homework.md

 You only need to edit the third form, and not the first 2 forms, so you are interested in and need to edit only the `sendEmailForm3ButtonClicked` function.

-Hint: you can disable a button or input with the `disabled="true"` attribute.
+Hint: you can disable a button or input with the `disabled` attribute.